llvm/llvm-project/clang/docs/analyzer/checkers.rst

 """""""""""""""""""""""""""
 Check if a value of active type is retrieved from an ``std::variant`` instance with ``std::get``.
 In case of bad variant type access(the accessed type differs from the active type) a warning is emitted.
-Currently this checker does not take exception handling into account.
+Currently, this checker does not take exception handling into account.

 .. code-block:: cpp